 I made a conscious decision to stop the running commentary in my head criticising my every move.
 It still appears from time to time – but I am more able to recognise it as just a voice in my head and not my reality.
 Try writing a list of the qualities you really like about yourself and keep them to hand (such as the notes section of your phone) so you can refer to it whenever you need a boost.

 Remember confidence is something we grow and develop over our entire lives.
+It’s a habit we need to get into.
 Make sure you check in regularly and reflect on how far you’ve come.
 Each little step forward is helping your confidence to grow and grow.